MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/windows-server-management-overview.md

 - Advanced Networking
 - Best Practices Assessment

 Azure Change Tracking and Inventory and Best Practices Assessment require a Log Analytics workspace that may incur data ingestion costs.
-While the configuration of Azure Site Recovery is included as a benefit, customers will incur costs for the Azure Site Recovery service itself, including for any storage, compute, and networking associated with the service.
+While the configuration of Azure Site Recovery is included as a benefit, customers incur costs for the Azure Site Recovery service itself, including for any storage, compute, and networking associated with the service.

 Customers need to explicitly attest for their Azure Arc-enabled servers or enroll in Windows Server pay-as-you-go to be exempt from billing for these services.
-Eligibility is not inferred directly from the enablement to Azure Arc.
+Eligibility isn't inferred directly from the enablement to Azure Arc.
 Eligibility is not inferred from licensing status for the Azure Arc-enabled SQL Server instances that may be connected to an Azure Arc-enabled.

-Customer invoices will reflect both the complementary benefits included and the enrollment in these benefits through attestation or through Windows Server pay-as-you-go.
+Customer invoices reflect both the complementary benefits included and the enrollment in these benefits through attestation or through Windows Server pay-as-you-go.

-Customers that are not attesting or enrolled through Windows Server pay-as-you-go can purchase Azure Update Manager, Azure Change Tracking and Inventory, and Azure Machine Configuration for their Azure Arc-enabled servers.
-The other services are not available through Azure Arc for non-SA and non-pay-as-you-go customers.
+Customers that aren't attesting or enrolled through Windows Server pay-as-you-go can purchase Azure Update Manager, Azure Change Tracking and Inventory, and Azure Machine Configuration for their Azure Arc-enabled servers.
+The other services aren't available through Azure Arc for non-SA and non-pay-as-you-go customers.

 ## Requirements